As a DTC founder, you know growth isn’t just about great products and killer marketing but it’s about knowing your numbers.

 Inventory, ad invoices, and tax liabilities are the biggest stealth killers because they don't appear as obviously in your accrual profits.

-Know what’s coming in, going out, and where gaps might show up.
 You can use the Easy Cashflow Template included to get a clear view.

 Having troubles understanding your cashflow?
 We've created a FREE template for you!